Germany pauses AstraZeneca COVID shots as a 'precaution'

 The health minister for the state of Thuringia called the decision to halt AstraZeneca vaccinations a “disaster”.

-Reporting by Thomas Escritt, Ludwig Burger and Caroline Copley; Editing by Maria Sheahan and Nick Macfie
+Reporting by Thomas Escritt, Ludwig Burger and Caroline Copley; Editing by Maria Sheahan, Nick Macfie and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.